10 Flavors of Small Business Social Content To Share

 Start With Your Social Networks

-Begin by identifying your favourite social networks and identifying the ones where you customers may be looking for you or your type of information.
-Popular social networks, of course, include Facebook, Twitter, LinkedIn, Instagram, Pinterest, Google+, Tumblr, Vine, Flckr, meetup and Ask.fm.
+Begin by identifying your favorite social networks and identifying the ones where you customers may be looking for you or your type of information.
+Popular social networks, of course, include Facebook, Twitter, LinkedIn, Instagram, Pinterest, TikTok and others.
 You may be able to survey your customers or ask your staff, children, friends and family if they know of any new or emerging ones.
-You do not need to select them all, but pick ones you believe you have the interest to sustain.
+You do not need to select them all but pick ones you believe you have the interest to sustain.

 Once you have identified your social networks determine your best times for sharing.
 Consider your customers and when they are online.
-There is a lot of research available that provides you insights into time of day social sharing.
+There is a lot of research available that provides you insights into time-of-day social sharing.
 Don’t be afraid to share something more than once and on multiple networks.
-Keep in mind, however, that the conversation (tone, messaging) can vary from Facebook to LinkedIn, from Pinterest to Google+ and so on.
+Keep in mind, however, that the conversation (tone, messaging) can vary from Facebook to LinkedIn, from Pinterest and so on.

 Now the big question is what should you share?
 There is so much to share.
 You can share brief statements, tweets, updates, blog posts, images and more.
 Here are a few ideas.